hypothesis/onboarding/docs/commits_and_prs.md

 and [Telling stories through your commits](https://blog.mocoso.co.uk/talks/2015/01/12/telling-stories-through-your-commits/) have some great tips.

-The first line of a commit should summarize the intent in less than 50 chars because it works well with Git and GitHub which treat the first line as a title and use it throughout their interfaces.
+The first line of a commit should summarize the intent in less than 50 characters because it works well with Git and GitHub which treat the first line as a title and use it throughout their interfaces.
 Use the [imperative mood](https://en.wikipedia.org/wiki/Imperative_mood) because it's short and clear.[^1]